 Not only do we not know God except through Jesus Christ; We do not even know ourselves except through Jesus Christ. - Blaise Pascal

-When we talk about the essentials of Christianity we're referring to the basic elements that make up and characterize our faith, and which, of course, separate it from other beliefs.
+When we talk about the essential beliefs of Christianity, we're referring to the basic elements that make up and characterize our faith.
+These essential beliefs make up our faith and also show what separates Christianity from other beliefs.
 Let's survey these doctrines.